lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 It is possible to use component private keys stored in separate software or hardware keystores.
 Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this specification so long as it produces the same output and error handling as the process sketched above.

 In order to properly achieve its security properties, the KEM combiner requires that all inputs are fixed-length or length-encoded.
 Since each Composite ML-KEM algorithm fully specifies its component algorithms, including key sizes, all inputs should be fixed-length in non-error scenarios except for minor variations introduced by encoding.
 In the cases where there are minor variations introduced by encoding, those encodings already have a fixed-length prefix followed by length-encoded data, so the requirements for the KEM combiner security properties hold (namely that the input is injective).
 However some implementations may choose to perform additional checking to handle certain error conditions.
 In particular, the KEM combiner step should not be performed if either of the component decapsulations returned an error condition indicating malformed inputs.
-RSA-based composites MUST ensure that the modulus size (i.e. the size of `tradCT` and `tradPK`) matches that specified for the given Composite ML-KEM algorithm in {{sec-alg-parms}}; depending on the cryptographic library used, this check may be done by the library or may require an explicit check as part of the `Composite-ML-KEM.Decap()` routine.
+RSA-based composites MUST ensure that the modulus size (i.e. the size of `tradCT` and `tradPK`) matches that specified for the given Composite ML-KEM algorithm in {{sec-alg-parms}}; depending on the cryptographic library used, this check may be done by the library or may require an explicit check as part of the `Composite-ML-KEM.Decaps()` routine.
 Implementers should keep in mind that some instances of `tradCT` and `tradPK` will be DER-encoded which could introduce minor length variations such as dropping leading zeroes; since the underlying KEMs are assumed to be IND-CCA secure, decapsulation against tampered ciphertexts or public keys is assumed to fail, these length differences are considered benign to the KEM combiner.

 Errors produced by the component `Decaps()` routines MUST be forwarded on to the calling application.
 Further discussion can be found below in {{sec-explicit-rejection}}.